 Her mom, meanwhile, is calling into work again.
 She’ll have to explain for what feels like the zillionth time that she’ll be late.
 It’s not clear her boss will understand this awful situation much longer.

-I’ve checked my computer three times today to make sure I’m saving this document.
+In writing this article, I’ve checked my computer three times today to make sure I’ve saved it.

 I’ve also checked twice that my dog’s veterinary appointment is scheduled, and whenever I’m on a plane, I utter a little prayer to whatever deity is listening that the eight tons of steel in which I sit will actually take to the air.

-You can also listen to our podcast episode about Cognitive Behavior Therapy, featuring Susan Sprich, Ph.D., Director of the Cognitive-Behavioral Therapy Program at Massachusetts General Hospital.
-Listen below, or search for ‘Shrinking It Down’ wherever you get your podcasts.
+Hear about CBT from Susan Sprich, Ph.D., Director of the Cognitive-Behavioral Therapy Program at Massachusetts General Hospital.
+Tune in below or find ‘Shrinking It Down’ wherever you get your podcasts.